- Doctors & Departments

 Sprains can be caused by twisting an ankle either inverted (ankle rolls inward) or everted (ankle rolls outward).
 The injury may occur during a sport, while walking or during any physical activity.

 An ankle sprain is a common sports injury often seen in sports that require sharp, sudden twisting of the foot.
-We often see anske sprains as a soccer injury, basketball injury, football injury or tennis injury.
+We often see ankle sprains as a soccer injury, basketball injury, football injury or tennis injury.
 Performing activities on an uneven surface (such as trail running) increase the risk of an ankle sprain.

 Ways to prevent ankle sprains include: